Top oil exporter Saudi Arabia targets net zero emissions by 2060 - Up News Info

 “We need to be inclusive and inclusivity requires being open to accept others efforts as long as they are going to reduce emissions,” he said, adding that the kingdom’s young generation “will not wait for us to change their future.”

-He said the net zero emissions target might be achieved before 2060 but the kingdom needed time to do things “properly.”
+He said net zero might be achieved before 2060 but the kingdom needed time to do things “properly.”

-The chief executive of UAE oil firm ADNOC, Sultan al-Jaber, also stressed the importance of investment in hydrocarbons, saying the world had “sleepwalked” into a supply crunch and that climate action should not become an economic burden on developing nations.

 Advertisement